Joyous0ne/AboutMe/README.md

 I do a lot of breaking stuff at home.
 Literally.
 It wouldn't be offsive security if I didn't try harder.
 Without some of the resources I would be lost in the sauce.
 Keep in mind these are running lists:
 <br>
 <h2>Books</h2><br>
+Most of these are tech manuals.
+For the one's that aren't, they are Important in shaping who I am toady.
 <h3>Networking</h3><br>
 <h3>Offensive Security</h3><br>
 <h3>Gaming<h3></br>